 - PRO 2 certificate or equivalent

-- Current AIARE Instructor dues and continuing education are current
+- Currency with AIARE Instructor dues and continuing education requirements

 To apply for a course, please be ready to submit the following in a digital format:

-- A resume detailing 7 seasons of backcountry experience involving leadership and decision making in avalanche terrain.
-You can use this document to detail your experience.
+- A completed resume form that details 7 seasons of backcountry experience involving leadership and decision making in avalanche terrain.

-- A letter of recommendation from a current AIARE Course Leader that speaks to your readiness to become a course leader.
-Please use this form.
+- A letter of recommendation using this form from a current AIARE Course Leader you have worked with that speaks to your readiness to become a course leader.

-- Your PRO 2 certificate (or equivalent – email email@example.com if you feel you have equivalent training).
+- Your PRO 2 certificate (or equivalent – email Pro Program Director Sean Zimmerman-Wall if you feel you have equivalent training).
 If you took your course from AIARE (either a PRO 2 or an AIARE 3), this will show up in your profile.
 If you took your course from another provider, you will need to provide a PDF or JPEG of your certificate.